 Purpose of the new development:

 There are no existing ISO 20022 messages containing a comparable set of information as the intended new messages for the transmission of the respective data required for proxies for bank account number purposes.
-Where existing ISO 20022 messages are used for the transmission of information about the clearing, settlement and reconciliation of transactions between the market agents, the proposed new messages will take this into account by using existing ISO 20022 business concepts and by registering additional business concepts whenever required to address the addressing requirement.
+Where existing ISO 20022 messages are used for the transmission of information about the settlement and reconciliation of transactions between the market agents, the proposed new messages will take this into account by using existing ISO 20022 business concepts and by registering additional business concepts whenever required to address the addressing requirement.

-Rather than modifying the existing messages used for business purposes to comply with the requirements for proxy management, it is proposed to develop specific proxies management messages complying with the addressing requirements.
+Rather than modifying the existing messages used for business purposes to comply with the requirements for the regulatory reporting, it is proposed to develop specific proxies management messages complying with the addressing requirements.
 By adopting the ISO 20022 methodology the new messages will also bring significant gains in efficiency for processing of the data which will provide a further incentive for a prompt implementation.

 Building on the adoption of the ISO 20022 standard, the proxies management obligations continues to develop and promote adoption of the ISO 20022 standard in the payment space.